What to know about Elijah McClain's death and the cases against police and paramedics

 WHY WAS ONLY ONE OFFICER CONVICTED IN THE FIRST TRIAL?

+McClain’s death was one of several that were revisited after the May 2020 police killing of George Floyd, and his name became a rallying cry at the ensuing social justice protests.

-The jury convicted Aurora Officer Randy Roedema of criminally negligent homicide and third-degree assault but acquitted Officer Jason Rosenblatt on all counts.
+A jury convicted Randy Roedema on Thursday of criminally negligent homicide and third-degree assault, the least serious charges he faced, but acquitted Jason Rosenblatt on all counts.

 The officers had faced similar charges and the jury didn't explain its decisions.
 During the trial, Rosenblatt's attorneys pointed out that he wasn't near McClain when he was injected with ketamine.